Alexis M.,

 You've done all this work.
 You have insights.
 You understand the risks.
 Now you need to communicate in ways different audiences can understand and act on.

-Your board doesn't need to see the detailed technical appendices.
+Your board doesn't need to see detailed technical appendices.
 They need to understand: What are our top risks?
 What are we doing about them?
 What will it cost?
 What's the alternative?

 Your system owners need specific, actionable information about their systems.
 Not a 200-page report.
 A clear breakdown of vulnerabilities, impacts, and recommended actions.